scriptist/generator-scriptist/README.md

 * CSS Autoprefixing
 * Built-in preview server with BrowserSync
 * Automagically compile Sass with [libsass](http://libsass.org)
-* Automagically lint your scripts
+* Automagically compile CoffeeScript
 * Map compiled CSS to source stylesheets with source maps
 * Awesome image optimization
 * Automagically wire-up dependencies installed with [Bower](http://bower.io)
+* Deploy to FTP server using [vunyl-ftp](https://www.npmjs.com/package/vinyl-ftp)

 *For more information on what this generator can do for you, take a look at the [gulp plugins](app/templates/_package.json) used in our `package.json`.*